aws-samples/sample-advcomp-expert-team-strands-agentcore/README.md

 ## Contributing

-This is a sample/reference project demonstrating multi-agent systems with AWS Bedrock AgentCore.
+This is a sample/reference project demonstrating multi-agent systems with Amazon Bedrock AgentCore.
 Feel free to fork and adapt for your use cases.

 ## AWS Services Used